nandorojo/swr-react-native/README.md

 This option exists in case `useSWR` makes some big changes to their API or something down the line.
 Or, maybe you're using React Native web, and not all screens are nested in a React Navigation stack, so you want to call this only in those places.

+If you're using `useSWRInfinite`, then this is the method for you.

 ```ts
 import { useSWRNativeRevalidate } from '@nandorojo/swr-react-native'
 ```